About our rehabilitation services

 Brainstorm

-The Brainstorm program is run with Liaison Psychiatry, John Hunter Hospital and the Community Stroke Team.
+The Brainstorm program is run with a psychologist and a member of the community stroke team.

 It is a 6-session group program for the prevention and treatment of emotional distress in patients who have had a stroke.
 You are encouraged to bring your partner/support person along to Brainstorm.
-It runs once a week on a Monday.
+It runs once a week for 6 weeks.

 The benefits of the program include: